tonerdo/dotnet-env/README.md

 1. `""` double: can have everything: interpolated variables, plus whitespace, escaped chars, and byte code chars
 1. `''` single: can have whitespace, but no interpolation, no escaped chars, no byte code chars -- notably not even escaped single quotes inside -- single quoted values are for when you want truly raw values
-1. unquoted: can have interpolated variables, but no whitespace, and no escaped chars, nor byte code chars.
+1. unquoted: can have interpolated variables, but only inline whitespace, and no escaped chars, nor byte code chars.

 As these are the options bash recognizes.
 However, while bash does have special meaning for each of these, in this library, they are all the same,